Utamaro: Analysis

 What little information about Utamaro's life that has been passed down is often contradictory, so analysis of his development as an artist relies chiefly on his work itself.
 Utamaro is known primarily for his bijin-ga portraits of female beauties, though his work ranges from kachō-e "flower-and-bird pictures" to landscapes to book illustrations.

 Utamaro's early bijin-ga follow closely the example of Kiyonaga.
 In the 1790s his figures became more exaggerated, with thin bodies and long faces with small features.
 Utamaro experimented with line, colour, and printing techniques to bring out subtle differences in the features, expressions, and backdrops of subjects from a wide variety of class and background.
 Utamaro's individuated beauties were in sharp contrast to the stereotyped, idealized images that had been the norm.

 By the end of the 1790s, especially following the death of his patron Tsutaya Jūzaburō in 1797, Utamaro's prodigious output declined in quality.
 By 1800 his exaggerations had become more extreme, with faces three times as long as they are wide and body proportions of eight heads length to the body.
-By this point, critics such as Basil Stewart consider Utamaro's figures to "lose much of their grace"; these later works are less prized amongst collectors.
+By this point, critics such as Basil Stewart consider Utamaro's figures to "lose much of their grace.

 Utamaro produced more than two thousand prints during his working career, amongst which are over 120 bijin-ga print series.
 He made illustrations for nearly 100 books and about 30 paintings.
 He also created a number of paintings and surimono, as well as many illustrated books, including more than thirty shunga books, albums, and related publications.
 Among his best-known works are the series Ten Studies in Female Physiognomy, A Collection of Reigning Beauties, Great Love Themes of Classical Poetry (sometimes called Women in Love containing individual prints such as Revealed Love and Pensive Love), and Twelve Hours in the Pleasure Quarters.
 His work appeared from at least 60 publishers, of which Tsutaya Jūzaburō and Izumiya Ichibei were the most important.

 He alone, of his contemporary ukiyo-e artists, achieved a national reputation during his lifetime.
 His sensuous beauties generally are considered the finest and most evocative bijinga in all of ukiyo-e.

 He succeeded in capturing the subtle aspects of personality and the transient moods of women of all classes, ages, and circumstances.
 His reputation has remained undiminished since.
 Kitagawa Utamaro's work is known worldwide, and he generally is regarded as one of the half-dozen greatest ukiyo-e artists of all time.